 And it is kismet that years later, I find it is the seed of my creative technique in my search to capture real emotions for the romantic parents I love to photograph.

-My portraits are moments between two married people in love, hugging, kissing, showing tenderness and affection.
+My portraits are moments between two people in love, showing tenderness and affection.
 Glowing from true feelings inside for life and each other.

-This type of personal, meaningful portrait is an investment in a gift that keeps on giving.
+This intimate portrait is a gift that keeps on giving.